-Iraqi artist showcases his effort to restore Iraqi culture
+Ray Hanania Radio: Iraqi artist showcases effort to restore Iraqi culture June 8

 “Yalla!
 Fight Back” radio is broadcast on the 2nd Friday of every month live from Detroit on WNZK AM 690 radio from 8 AM until 9 AM EST (7 AM Chicago time), and on special Friday editions as announced.
-Listen live n Greater Detroit and Michigan, or online by clicking this link:
+Listen live in the Greater Detroit and Michigan on WNZK AM 690 radio, or online … by clicking this link below:

 Rakowitz is an unusual and interesting person.
 His father is Jewish and his mother is Iraqi and he lives Iraqi culture daily in his personal and professional life.
 Over the years, Rakowitz has been recreating some of the most iconic of Iraqi cultural images including the Lamassu, an Sumerian, Assyrian, Chaldean and Iraqi protective deity, often depicted as having a human’s head, the body of a bull or a lion, and bird’s wings.
 In some writings, it is portrayed to represent a female deity.

 Recently, using an artistic style composed of empty food cans that were used for Iraqi food — many distributed by the Palestinian American food company Ziyad Brothers Importing based in a Chicago suburb — Rakowitz recreated a life sized replica of the Lamassu that is today displayed in Trafalgar Square in London, an image praised by the Muslim Mayor of the city Sadiq Khan.
 The iconic artwork was unveiled on March 28, 2018 and will be on display through 2020 in London before moving to other locations

 Rakowitz will discuss his artistic drive to preserve and help restore the images of these ancient Iraqi cultural images and his life as an Iraqi Jew who now lives in America enjoying and promoting Iraqi and Arab Wold culture.